lucascoelhof/config-py/README.md

 from configpy import Config

 # Assumes you have a file called config.yaml
+config = Config()
 # But you can also pass the path of other yaml file
-config = Config()
 other_config = Config("other_config.yaml")

 # Parameters can be accessed in three different ways:
 print(config.a)
 print(config["a"])
 print(config.get("a"))
+# If the parameter does not exist, AttributeError will be raised

 # Parameters can be set in three different ways:
 config.a = "b"